-If the main body and chassis were integrated in a single solid metal frame, we’d all be having a very rough and bouncy ride.
+If the main body and chassis were integrated in a single solid metal frame, we’d all be having a very rough, bouncy, and generally unpleasant ride.

 Primary suspension parts typically include:

-For the rest of our post, you do not need to know more than this.
+For the rest of our post, you do not need to know more than this regarding vehicle suspension.